timothydmorton/koi-fpp/README.md

 these datasets:

 * [TRILEGAL starfield simulations](https://zenodo.org/deposit/108768/).
 Define a `KOI_FPPDIR` environment variable, and unpack this `starfield` directory within that.
-* [Kepler photometry]()  This is in two separate tarballs, so unpack them both and combine their contents (all the koi*.n sub-directories) into a single directory.
+* [Kepler photometry]().
+This is in two separate tarballs (Zenodo max file size is 2Gb), so unpack them both and combine their contents (all the koi*.n sub-directories) into a single directory.
 Define a `JROWE_DIR` environment variable referring to this location.
-(Zenodo max file size is 2Gb).

 Then, set up the python environment using the `environment.yml` file in the top level of this repository:  [If you do not have `conda` available, install [miniconda](http://conda.pydata.org/docs/install/quick.html) first.]